 Julian Reeve is a powerhouse in every sense of the word.
 Musical director and conductor of the first national tour of Hamilton, co-founder of successful London based talent agency, Boland & Reeve, and internationally celebrated multi-instrumentalist, composer, and arranger.
-In advance of Hamilton's highly anticipated Los Angeles run at Hollywood Pantages, I had a sensational discussion with Julian about his pivotal role in the global phenomenon and the significance of musical theatre in his life.
+In advance of Hamilton's highly anticipated Los Angeles run at Hollywood Pantages, Julian speaks on his pivotal role in the global phenomenon and the significance of musical theatre in his life.

 You have served as a musical director for an astounding number of high profile musicals, including Grease, The Wizard of Oz, Cats, Oliver!, and The Sound of Music.
 What's your secret to being the go-to man for the job?